Profile

 Religion Roman Catholic

-Medical Information Height 5 feet 5 inches.
+Medical Information Height 5 feet 5½ inches.
 Weight 126 lbs.
-Chest 33-35 inches.
+Chest 33¾-35 inches.
 Complexion fair.
 Eyes grey.
 Hair brown.
 Both eyes 6/6.
-Hearing and colour vision good.
+Hearing and colour vision both good.
 Limbs and chest well formed.
-Full movement of joints.
+Full and perfect movement of all joints.
 Heart and lungs normal.
-Teeth - temporarily unfit; were attended to.
+Teeth - temporarily unfit; attended to.
 Free from hernia, Varicocele, varicose veins, haemorrhoids, inveterate or contagious skin disease.
+Vaccinated.
 Good bodily and mental health.

 Military Service